GoogleCloudPlatform/gke-networking-recipes/multi-cluster-gateway/multi-cluster-gateway-internal-bluegreen/README.md

     - backendRef:
         group: net.gke.io
         kind: ServiceImport
-        name: sample-app-blue # maps to a ServiceExport
+        name: sample-app-blue # maps to a ServiceExport (in this case, from gke-blue)
       port: 8080
       weight: 100
 ```